-- 2.3.1 The regulatory framework for food safety enforcement is generally governed by EC Directives transposed into UK law.
-The Food Law Code of Practice and Guidance were last issued in 2021 by the FSA.
-During the COVID pandemic the FSA adjusted its expectations of LAs in recognition of the challenges local authorities were facing in delivering their statutory food functions whilst conducting public health work.
-From 1 April 2023 LA's should be carrying out interventions in accordance with the frequencies set out if the Food Law Code of Practice and continuing to use a risk based approach to the requirements in the Code based on available resources. - 2.3.2 The Health and Safety Executive and Local Authorities Enforcement Liaison Committee (HELA) produced a revised circular 'Setting Priorities and Targeting Interventions' LAC 67/2(rev 12).
-This document provides local authorities with guidance to target their interventions on high risk areas and on dealing with serious breaches of health and safety regulation.
-Officers will prioritise in line with this circular and may participate in Kent wide projects with other local authority colleagues to focus on high-risk sectors. - 2.3.3 The FSA are in the process of developing a new approach to performance monitoring and will no longer be using the "Local Authority Enforcement Monitoring System" (LAEMS) to gather performance data.
-Instead, quarterly surveys will be used.
-These surveys capture data such as; the numbers of interventions carried out, enforcement actions taken, food sampling and complaint numbers.
-Similarly, the HSE collect data annually in the form of an LAE1 return, which reports on the number of interventions carried out, notices served and accidents investigated.
+- 2.3.1 The regulatory framework for food safety enforcement is generally governed by assimilated EU law.

+The Food Law Code of Practice and Guidance were last issued in 2023 and 2021 respectively by the FSA.

+LA's should be carrying out interventions in accordance with the frequencies set out if the Food Law

+Code of Practice and continuing to use a risk based approach to the requirements in the Code based on available resources. - 2.3.2 The Health and Safety Executive and Local Authorities Enforcement Liaison Committee (HELA) produced a revised circular 'Setting Priorities and Targeting Interventions' LAC 67/2(rev 13).
+This document provides local authorities with guidance to target their interventions on high-risk areas and on dealing with serious breaches of health and safety regulation.
+Officers will prioritise in line with this circular and may participate in Kent wide projects with other local authority colleagues to focus on high-risk sectors. - 2.3.3 The FSA are in the process of developing a new approach to performance monitoring using quarterly surveys.
+For the time being data is collected every 6 months.
+These surveys capture data such as the numbers of interventions carried out, enforcement actions taken, food sampling and complaint numbers.
+Similarly, the HSE collect data annually in the form of an LAE1 return, which reports on the number of interventions carried out, notices served, and accidents investigated.
 This compares the Council's performance against other Councils in England and Wales.